mmport80/JavascriptFinanceBook/manuscript/chapter05.md

 2) Modify the `convert` function to convert multiple arbitrary analytics

 3) Instead of just returning numbers from the `toCCY` functions, return an object.
-E.g. `{ccy:'USD', amt:10}` is 10 USD.
+E.g. `{ ccy: 'USD', amt: 10 }` is 10 USD.

 4) List out an extension of our current set of vocabulary (`calculate`, `sum`, `convert`, `toCCY`) which would complete a current task you have at work.